WHAT WE DO

 We are also very interested in harnessing local and global knowledge and attracting people to our farm to build increased food cooperation.

-Tim and Cree are working with more and more farmers to provide them with advice on practical changes in animal husbandry that will not only improve the animal’s lives but lead to better, tastier meat and to offer both the farmer and the buyer a lot more choice.
+Tim and Cree would love to work with more farmers to provide them with advice on practical changes in animal husbandry that will not only improve the animal’s lives but lead to better, tastier meat and to offer both the farmer and the buyer a lot more choice.

 We want you to embrace the pace of farm life connected to